ddCeka/mihon/CHANGD.md

 - `Added` - for new features.
 - `Changed ` - for changes in existing functionality.
 - `Improved` - for enhancement or optimization in existing functionality.
-- `Removed` - for now removed features.
+- `Removed` - for currently removed features.
 - `Fixed` - for any bug fixes.
 - `Other` - for technical stuff.